Trangth97/EOfactory-User-Guide/docs/source/imagery/toolbar-for-analysis.rst

 .. image:: ../img/prepare_mosaic/create_prepare_mosaic_4.png
     :align: center

-    - Bundle: firstly, all overlapping image areas after removing anomalies in the data will compute the statistics.
+- **Bundle**: firstly, all overlapping image areas after removing anomalies in the data will compute the statistics.
 A bundle color adjustment (both the mean and sigma of the brightness and contrast) is applied to minimize the overall difference between all overlapping areas.
 Secondly, the remaining differences are modified with dodging.
- 	- Overlap: computes the color-balancing histogram using only the pixels in the overlapping area of the images being added to the mosaic file.
+- **Overlap**: computes the color-balancing histogram using only the pixels in the overlapping area of the images being added to the mosaic file.
-	- Histogram: Builds histograms for each image starting from the center of the mosaic, determines the optimum radiometry for the input image from the data then applies the transformation to the entire image.
+- **Histogram**: Builds histograms for each image starting from the center of the mosaic, determines the optimum radiometry for the input image from the data then applies the transformation to the entire image.
-	- Neighborhood: using all surrounding images to modify the gain and bias of the histogram, regardless of their z-order (based on sorting order) and works iteratively to modify neighboring pixels.
+- **Neighborhood**: using all surrounding images to modify the gain and bias of the histogram, regardless of their z-order (based on sorting order) and works iteratively to modify neighboring pixels.

 7. Click Generate button